Chamal1120/dotfiles/README.md

 ### How to use
 I manage my dotfiles with GNU `stow`. follow the below steps to simlink the files to necessary locations.

+> [!IMPORTANT]
+> Please make sure you backup your exisitng configs first.

 1. Install stow:

 ```bash